 High cube containers are different from the containers mentioned previously as they are not a variation of length but a variation of height.
 Instead of being 2,591 mm in height as a standard, they are 2,896 mm tall or approximately 1ft taller.
-Both 20ft and 40ft containers are available as high cube shipping containers giving you more space and volume for storage.
+Both 20ft high cube and 40ft high cube containers are available as high cube shipping containers giving you more space and volume for storage.

 For example, a 20ft high cube container has a volume of 37.4m³ compared to a standard 20ft container which has a volume of 33.2m³